 - GIS computer maps to locate prospective customers, competitors, and potential markets.

-- Search-engine optimization, web marketing, social media.
+- Search-engine optimization, web marketing, and social media strategy.

 To be eligible to participate, a business must:

-- Employ 10 – 99 employees (rural companies need at least six employees)
+- Employ 10 – 99 employees. *

-- Show proof of product, proof of market, and proof of management skills
+- Show proof of product, proof of market, and proof of management skills.

-- Show intent to grow
+- Show intent to grow.